 And last but not least:

-If you want some herbal assistance in helping you make these types of connections, I’m offering a special $50 consultation (it is a short and sweet 30 minute consult, and includes one 1oz bottle of customized Tug Hill Herbals tincture, shipping not included.
-Additional bottles of your tincture, will be available for $15/1oz.
-If you need changes made, it will be an additional $35 for us to discuss and for me to reformulate.)
+If you want some herbal assistance in helping you make these types of connections, I’m offering a special package, a short and sweet 30 minute consult, and includes one 2oz bottle of customized Tug Hill Herbals tincture, shipping not included.

 We’ll talk about what you want to work on from this perspective, and you get to try out what I’m calling a “clearing the way” approach to formula creation.
 It is a recent approach, and one that I have received a lot of client-based positive feedback.